chiragb3101/MovieMatch/README.md

 # MovieMatch

-This project now uses React Native written in TypeScript.
-It provides simple login and signup screens to help you integrate authentication in a mobile app.
+This React Native app demonstrates a basic flow for a movie matching application.
+It uses Firebase for authentication and Firestore for storing room data.
+Movies are fetched from the TMDB API and presented with simple like/dislike buttons.

 ## Getting Started

-1. Install dependencies:
+1. Install dependencies
    ```bash
    npm install
    ```
-2. To run the Metro bundler:
+2. Start the Metro bundler
    ```bash
    npm start
    ```
-3. To launch on Android:
+3. Launch on Android
    ```bash
    npm run android
    ```